 I love to dry brush first thing in the morning, after my tongue scraping and lemon water.
 It feels like I’m setting up a perfect day!

 Ayurveda focuses on maintaining the balance between all your energies and doshas.
 For this reason, Ayurveda practitioners suggest that for one day every month, you fast completely.
 On fast day, you only consume a liquid diet and avoid solid food.
 Ayurveda has promoted the benefits of a fast day for thousands of years.

 Intermittent fasting is like a reset button for your digestive track.
 Your metabolism starts off with a clean slate after a liquid diet day.
 This helps balance your “agni”, which is the harmony between your digestion and metabolism.

 A fast once per month is an easy way to cleanse your body from the inside out, and helps with a whole host of health issues.
 It promotes weight loss, improved blood pressure, improved insulin resistance, and reduces your total cholesterol.

 You should consider adding a monthly fast day into your calendar.
 Your body will thank you!

 These five Ayurveda rituals will help you become a better yogi from the inside out.
 You’ll notice your skin glowing, less bloating and weight loss, which will make hitting those asanas easier and more graceful.
 An understanding of the basic rituals of Ayurveda help you to get in touch with the deeper principles of a yoga-infused lifestyle.
-If you start to incorporate these five rituals into your daily routine, you’ll start seeing results in a couple days.
-Check out Ayurveda Retreats here.

 Contact WordPress Support Number To Maintain Your Website